xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 We see the typical behavior of a state in case 0, the case where the current state is 0.
 A function next Char 0 obtains the next character from the input and assigns it to local variable c.
 We then check c for the three characters we expect to find , making the state transition dictated by the transition diagram of Fig. 3.13 in each case.
 For example, if the next input character is =, we go to state 5.

 If the next input character is not one that can begin a comparison operator, then a function `fail()` is called.
-What `fail()` does depends on the global error­-recovery strategy of the lexical analyzer.
+What `fail()` does depends on the global error-recovery strategy of the lexical analyzer.
 It should reset the `forward` pointer to `lexemeBegin`, in order to allow another transition diagram to be applied to the true beginning of the unprocessed input.
 It might then change the value of state to be the start state for another transition diagram, which will search for another token.
 Alternatively, if there is no other transition diagram that remains unused, `fail()` could initiate an error-correction phase that will try to repair the input and find a lexeme, as discussed in Section 3.1.4.

 ```C++
 TOKEN getRelop ()